-For non-IETF stream documents a reference to Section 2 of this RFC is added with the following sentence: “Documents approved for publication by the [stream approver — currently, one of: “IAB”, “IRSG”, or “RFC Editor”] are not a candidate for any level of Internet Standard; see Section 2 of RFC 7841.”
+For non-IETF stream documents a reference to Section 2 of this RFC is added with the following sentence: “Documents approved for publication by the [stream approver — currently, one of: “IAB”, “IRSG”, or “RFC Editor”] are not candidates for any level of Internet Standard; see Section 2 of RFC 7841.”

-For IETF stream documents a similar reference is added: “Further information on [BCPs or Internet Standards] is available in Section 2 of RFC 7841.” for BCP and Standard Track documents; “Not all documents approved by the IESG are candidate for any level of Internet Standards; see Section 2 of RFC 7841.” for all other categories.
+For IETF stream documents a similar reference is added: “Further information on [BCPs or Internet Standards] is available in Section 2 of RFC 7841.” for BCP and Standard Track documents; “Not all documents approved by the IESG are candidates for any level of Internet Standards; see Section 2 of RFC 7841.” for all other categories.